Obesity and Comorbid Conditions

 In addition to these most common obesity comorbid conditions, there is a wide number of additional health concerns that you are at an increased risk of experiencing by living with obesity.
 These include skin infections and rashes, ulcers, back pain, and infertility.

 In the United States, an estimated two-thirds of the adult population is overweight or obese.
 Living with excess weight will increase your likelihood of developing comorbid health concerns.
 However, your risk of developing these conditions does not remain as high after losing weight.
 In some circumstances, these health conditions can actually be reversed by losing weight.
 The onset of diabetes, heart disease, high cholesterol and high blood pressure can all be corrected through medical weight loss intervention.

-Dr. Berkeley provides medical weight loss counseling and support to help reduce your risk of developing obesity related diseases, helping people lose weight while enhancing overall quality of life.
+The staff at Weight Management Partners provide medical weight loss counseling and support to help reduce your risk of developing obesity related diseases, helping people lose weight while enhancing overall quality of life.
 For more information about medical weight loss programs, contact us.